Zoe2140wu/background-traffic-on-geni/README.md

 - run command

 ## Notes
-We hope that in the future we can work on improving traffic's reliability and optimizing user input.
-When we compared graphs of real traffic and replayed traffic, one of the main issues we noticed was that the tcpreplay node struggled with sending traffic at a high data rate.
-To solve this, we need to use a raw IG PC computer, which is scarce on GENI; thus, we may have to tune other parameters.

-Another issue we had was with sending large packets with an MTU greater than 1500.
-Tcpreplay had a fragmentation option that could potentially solve this problem but has so many issues we were unable to successfully include it in our code.
-We currently just truncate packets but hope to continue experimenting with the fragmentation option.

-Because Tcpreplay is open-looped, meaning traffic is not feedback-based, we want to experiment with closed-loop traffic replay tools such as Tmix.
+Further along, we intend to imporoving the accuracy of our replayed background traffic more realistic and optimizing user input.
+For example, since tcpreplay is unable to send traffic at a high data rate, we want to experiment with a Raw PC IG computer or tune other parameters.
+Additionally, while we currently reply on tcpreplay's truncate option to send large packets, we hope to work more with tcpreplay's fragmentation option and include it in our code.
+We also want to experiment with tools such as Tmix since ots closed-loop, feedback-based system better reflects real traffic.
 Finally, we hope to explore other traffic datasets and topologies to offer more options for researchers.